 For employers, PaTH internships provide an opportunity to trial a young person to find out if they are the right fit for the business.
 Because the internships are voluntary, these motivated young job seekers are keen to be part of the host business.

 PaTH internships are achieving good employment outcomes for participants.
-Post-program monitoring by the Department of Jobs and Small Business shows 70 per cent of young people who successfully completed a PaTH internship between May 2017 and April 2018 were still in employment when surveyed three months later.
+Post-program monitoring by the Department of Education, Skills and Employment shows 70 per cent of young people who successfully completed a PaTH internship between January 2018 and December 2018 were still in employment when surveyed three months later.

 What safeguards are in place to protect interns?